matilda-sila/airbnb-clone-project./README.md

 Payment Processing: Integrate a payment system to handle transactions and record payment details.
 Review System: Allow users to leave reviews and ratings for properties.
 Data Optimization: Ensure efficient data retrieval and storage through database optimizations.
-#tech stack
-Django: A high-level Python web framework used for building the RESTful API.
-Django REST Framework: Provides tools for creating and managing RESTful APIs.
-PostgreSQL: A powerful relational database used for data storage.
-GraphQL: Allows for flexible and efficient querying of data.
-Celery: For handling asynchronous tasks such as sending notifications or processing payments.
-Redis: Used for caching and session management.
-Docker: Containerization tool for consistent development and deployment environments.
-CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 "Team Roles'
 Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
 Database Administrator: Manages database design, indexing, and optimizations.
 DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
 QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

  “Technology Stack”
  Django: A high-level Python web framework used for building the RESTful API.
 Django REST Framework: Provides tools for creating and managing RESTful APIs.